 The objective of the Designs Act is to protect new or original designs and safeguard the creation of the designer.
 Often the purchase of articles is influenced not only by their practical efficiency but also by their appearance.
 The important purpose of a design registration is to ensure that the artisan, creator, originator of a design is not deprived of his/her bonafide reward.

 When does the Applicant for Registration of Design get the registration Certificate?

-What is a Register of Designs in India?
+What is the Register of Designs in India?

 The Register of Designs is a document maintained by The Patent Office, Kolkata, as a statutory requirement.
-It contains the design number, class number, date of filing (in this country) and reciprocity date (if any), name and address of proprietor and such other matters as would affect the validity of proprietorship of the design.
-It is open for public inspection on payment of prescribed fee & an extract from register may also be obtained on request.
+It contains the design number, class number, date of filing (in this country) and reciprocity date (if any), name and address of the proprietor, and such other matters as would affect the validity of proprietorship of the design.
+It is open for public inspection on payment of the prescribed fee & an extract from the register may also be obtained on request.

 What is the effect of design registration in India?